Jianbe-03/SilkDiff/README.md

 ### 3. Install the plugin

+you can download the live version of the plugin here: https://create.roblox.com/store/asset/76080430015146/SilkDiff

-The plugin lives in `SilkDiffRBLX/ServerStorage/SilkDiffPlugin`.
+For contributing the plugin lives in `SilkDiffRBLX/ServerStorage/SilkDiffPlugin`.
 Sync it into Roblox Studio using Pesto, then export it as a `.rbxm` plugin file, or run it directly in a development place.